-Washington state’s jobless claims process marked by delays, glitches and special access
+Washington state’s jobless claims process further marred by delays, glitches and special access

 But not everyone is having to wait for their benefits.
 Hundreds and possibly thousands of workers appear to be getting their claims prioritized with help from state legislators, union officials or even agency officials.

 The process, sometimes called “elevation,” has operated for decades, ESD officials acknowledge.
-But some observers say elevation may not be appropriate when so many workers are having to wait for their benefits–especially if the ESD is using it to curry political support with unions or lawmakers.
+But some observers say elevation may not be appropriate when so many workers are having to wait for their benefits –especially if the ESD is using it to curry political support with unions or lawmakers.

 “The department definitely seems to think that providing what they’re calling elevation pathways is the way to keep people happy,” said Sage Wilson, spokesperson for the labor advocacy group Working Washington.